Yandex.Mail mailbox security

 If you see the or

-icon to the left of the sender's address, it means that the digital signature is incorrect.
-Be careful with its contents.
+icon to the left of the sender's address, it means that the digital signature of the email is incorrect.
+Treat its contents with caution.

 If you are completely confident about the sender and still see the untrusted digital signature message, ignore this alert.
 You can also contact support at the sender's mail service to prevent the alert from causing false alarms in the future.